Grade Replacement Opportunity (GRO)

 - The repeat course is not equivalent to the original course (e.g. titles and/or subtitles must match).

-- You have already completed a total of three courses or a maximum of 10 semester hours allowed under the GRO option.
+- You have exceeded the maximum of 10 semester hours allowed under the GRO option.

 - You have already received a bachelor's degree from the University of Arizona, thus, are ineligible for the GRO option.